git-town/git-town/CONTRIBUTING.md

 ## Pull Requests

-Each pull request (PR) should mention the [issue](https://github.com/Originate/git-town/issues) it implements in the PR description:
+Each pull request (PR) should mention the [issue](https://github.com/Originate/git-town/issues) it resolves in its description:

 ```
 implements #123
 ```

-When merging a PR, the message for the squash commit should follow the [formatting guidelines for commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) and
+When merging a PR, the message for the squashed commit should follow the [formatting guidelines for commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) and
 [mention the closed issue](https://help.github.com/articles/closing-issues-via-commit-messages)